coryarcangel/coryarcangel.com/_things-i-made/2012-027-more-details.md

 title: More Detials
 year: '2012'
 display_year: '2012'
-medium: Tic-tacs, Mercedes-Benz Concept Style Coupé
+medium: High-end sports car (Mercedes, Ferrari, etc, etc), loose candy (tic-tacks, etc, etc)
 dims: Variable
-pitch: "​A handful of tic-tacs thrown under the front seat of a Mercedes,....:)"
+pitch: "​A handful of tic-tacs thrown under the front seat of a Mercedes, etc, etc...:)"
 ps: So yeah, this was just some tic tacs thrown under the front seat of a Mercedes,.. it wz in a show at MOCA LA (curated by Mike D!)
 I think it is my personal highlight of 2012.
 If you have a Mercedes and are interested in this work - aka having some